heavydragon99/Projects/README.md

-# Projecten
+# Projects
-Repository for a file that talks about my projects
+Repository for a file that talks about my projects.
+The PDF file can be found under the [Docs](Docs/Projects.pdf) directory.